Berlin to commit personnel to tense North-South Korea border – DW – 07/18/2024

 On July 15, a statement issued by North Korean state media declared that a recent talks in Berlin between Scholz and Japanese Prime Minister Fumio Kishida was a meeting of "defeated war criminal nations."

-Andrei Lankov, a professor of history and international relations at Seoul's Kookmin University, says both Seoul and Pyongyang are feeling the impact of the conflict in Ukraine.
+Andrei Lankov, a professor of history and international relations at Seoul's Kookmin University, said both Seoul and Pyongyang are feeling the impact of the conflict in Ukraine.

 "The democracies want to create a united front against the revisionist powers; Russia most notably at the moment, but China and Iran will be more significant challengers in the future," he told DW.